 Brief: One of the many ways to speed up Ubuntu system is to use lightweight alternatives of the popular applications.
 We have already seen must have Linux application earlier. we’ll see the lightweight alternative applications for Ubuntu and other Linux distributions.

-Is your PC seems slow to you?
-Are the applications taking a long time to open?
-You might want to switch to lightweight alternatives of the applications you are using.
+So if you want to stick to your present Linux distribution, but want improved performance, you should use lightweight alternatives of the applications you are using.
 Here, I’m going to put together a small list of lightweight alternatives to various Linux applications.

 It has plenty of extensions and options to tinker with.
 So if you are a power user, it’s a great choice for you too.
 If you face any problems browsing round the web, check the Frequently Asked Question section of their website — it contains the common problems you might face along with their solution.